yoctoproject/vscode-bitbake/README.md

 ## Testing

+Bitbake and Yocto docs are required for some features to work, They need to be fetched before testing and development:

+ $ npm run fetch:docs

 A wrapper npm script allows running several kinds of tests.
 To run all tests, use:

  $ npm test